 - Shallot.
 Use purple onion as a substitute.

 - Chicken breast.
 Cut the meat into small thin slices for quick cooking.
-Any protein is excellent for Pad Mee Korat.
-Pork, chicken, beef, shrimp, tofu, or just plain vegetables.
+Any protein is excellent for Pad Mee Korat—pork, chicken, beef, shrimp, tofu, or only vegetables.

 - Spring onion.
 A must for this recipe.

 - Bean sprouts.
 Mung beans or soybeans sprouts work great!